 As part of the AEP System's continuing environmental investment program, management chose to retrofit wet flue gas desulfurization systems on one unit of the Big Sandy Plant utilizing the jet bubbling reactor (JBR) technology.
-Contracts for the project have been temporarily suspended during the early development stage of the project.
+Contracts for the project were suspended during the early development stage of the project.
 The retrofits on three units owned by KPCo's affiliates are operational.
-Due to unexpected operating results, management completed an extensive review of the design and manufacture of the JBR internal components.
+Due to unexpected operating results, management completed an extensive review in 2009 of the design and manufacture of the JBR internal components.
 The review concluded that there are fundamental design deficiencies and that inferior and/or inappropriate materials were selected for the internal fiberglass components.
 Management initiated discussions with Black & Veatch, the original equipment manufacturer, to develop a repair or replacement corrective action plan.
-Management intends to pursue contractual and other legal remedies, if management is unable to resolve these issues with Black & Veatch.
-If KPCo is unsuccessful in obtaining reimbursement for the work required to remedy this situation, the cost of repair or replacement could have an adverse impact on construction costs, net income, cash flows and financial condition.
-Management is unable to determine a range of potential losses that are reasonably possible of occurring.
+In August 2010, management signed a settlement agreement with Black & Veatch that resolved the issues involving the internal components.
+Management also reached an agreement in principle regarding JBR vessel corrosion issues.
+These settlements result in an immaterial increase in the capitalized costs of the projects for modification of the scope of the contracts.